-Safeguarding is an integral part of the outreach service.
+Safeguarding is an integral part of the outreach service, this requires effective communication between unit, outreach and community teams/agencies of any safeguarding aspects.
 Outreach teams provide additional support for vulnerable families and help to safeguard infants and their families.
 They work alongside universal services and will forge close links with social services.

 Outreach staff have a responsibility to safeguard all children and vulnerable people in the family's home.
-It is essential that they are aware of the local safeguarding policies and care pathways.
-Policies should also be in place to ensure the safety of the outreach team, particularly when visiting homes and travelling in the community(13).
+It is essential that they follow local safeguarding policies and care pathways.
+Policies should also be in place to ensure the safety of the outreach team, particularly when visiting homes and travelling in the community 13.
 These should include:

-- All staff carrying a mobile phone and be contactable when off hospital site. - Limiting home/clinic visits after dark. - Systems are in place for the team lead to know staff locations/addresses when off hospital site. - When teams are using their own cars to travel, they are well maintained and have breakdown cover. - Arranging joint visits with other healthcare professionals when there is a potential or known risk - Lone working policies are in place and all team members have lone worker safety equipment (such as PeopleSafe alarm). - Risk assessments and action plans are in place for any work activities that could present a risk to health or personal safety when at work. - Robust reporting pathways for any personal safety 'near misses' or incidents.
+- All staff carrying a mobile phone and be contactable when off hospital site. - Limiting home/clinic visits after dark. - Systems are in place for the team lead to know staff locations/addresses when off hospital site. - When teams are using their own cars to travel, they are well maintained and have breakdown cover. - Arranging joint visits with other healthcare professionals when there is a potential or known risk. - Ensuring lone working policies are in place and all team members have lone worker safety equipment (such as personal alarms). - Risk assessments and action plans are in place for any work activities that could present a risk to health or personal safety when at work. - Robust reporting pathways for any personal safety 'near misses' or incidents.